mzaatar/FreightForwarding/README.md

 # Freight Forwarding

-Freight Forwarding System
+Freight Forwarding System is a new intranet-based logistics CMS
-Here is the new Web-based Logistics CRM

 The applciation can handle the following:
 * System User and groups
-* Translaction and calculate profit per currency
+* Transactions and calculate profit per currency
-* Conatiner with different types
+* Container with different types
 * Sales and their revenue / profitability
 * Notification system / Work flow for the orders
-* Handle many types of shippment (air / sea / land) And much more !
+* Handle many types of shipment (air / sea / land)
+And much more !

 To start with just restore the DB on SQL Server 2012 or higher and host the app using IIS 7+